Helsinki: Etymology

-Official Finnish government documents and Finnish language newspapers have used the name Helsinki since 1819, when the Senate of Finland moved itself into the city from Turku, the former capital of Finland.
-The decrees issued in Helsinki were dated with Helsinki as the place of issue.
+Official Finnish government documents and Finnish language newspapers have used the name Helsinki since 1819, when the Senate of Finland moved to the city from Turku, the former capital of Finland.
+Decrees issued in Helsinki were dated with Helsinki as the place of issue.
 This is how the form Helsinki came to be used in written Finnish.
-As part of the Grand Duchy of Finland in the Russian Empire, Helsinki was known as Gel'singfors (Гельсингфорс) in Russian.
+When Finland became the Grand Duchy of Finland, an autonomous state under the rule of the Russian Empire, Helsinki was known as Gel'singfors (Гельсингфорс) in Russian, because the main and official language of the Grand Duchy of Finland was Swedish.